jenkinsci/compatibility-action-storage-plugin/README.md

-# External Data Plugin
+#Compatability Action Storage Plugin
-The purpose of this plugin is to provide an integration for an alternative database from which plugins can extract extra data.
+The purpose of this plugin is to provide a way to store metadata about the given compatability of an abstract configuration.
+Currently using MongoDB.

 ##Usage
 The current implementation can be used this way, we only include the MongoDB connector `GlobalConfiguration.all().get(NoSQLDatabasePlugin.class).getProvider()`